Deploy Infinispan for HA with the Infinispan Operator

 Connecting Infinispan with Keycloak

-Now that an Infinispan server is running, here are the relevant Keycloak CR changes necessary to connect it to Keycloak.
+Now that the Infinispan server is running, here are the relevant Keycloak CR changes necessary to connect it to Keycloak.
 These changes will be required in the Deploy Keycloak for HA with the Keycloak Operator guide.

 1. Create a Secret with the username and password to connect to the external Infinispan deployment: